anthonye2007/vr-software-engineering-post/post.md

 Both of these systems use a head-mounted display (Oculus Rift - Development Kit 2) and a Leap Motion Controller for gesture recognition.

 ### Live Coding
-\textsc{RiftSketch}\footnote{\url{http://www.youtube.com/watch?v=SKPYx4CEIlM}} is a live coding environment built for VR which allows users to describe a 3D scene using the Three.js library\footnote{\url{http://threejs.org/}}.
+RiftSketch\footnote{\url{http://www.youtube.com/watch?v=SKPYx4CEIlM}} is a live coding environment built for VR which allows users to describe a 3D scene using the Three.js library\footnote{\url{http://threejs.org/}}.
 //It allows a user to describe a 3D scene using geometries, materials, textures, lights, meshes and other primitives provided by the Three.js library, which is a convenient wrapper for the WebGL APIs available in modern browsers.
 // TODO: add pic of RiftSketch

-\textsc{RiftSketch} presents a user with a simple text editor, floating in front of them in an otherwise empty VR world.
+RiftSketch presents a user with a simple text editor, floating in front of them in an otherwise empty VR world.
 As the user types code into the editor, the world around them updates instantly to display the 3D scene dictated by their code.
-\textsc{RiftSketch} also allows the user to animate their scene via a callback function which is executed on every frame.
+RiftSketch also allows the user to animate their scene via a callback function which is executed on every frame.
 The user can manipulate the state of the 3D scene in this looped block of code in order to add behaviour to the objects in their scene.
 This animation makes the user truly feel \emph{inside} the scene in a way not captured by a 2D screenshot.